-- 3. To turn off Data Logging press "Stop Log" from the Logging Menu or turn the ignition off. - a.
+- 3. To turn off Data Logging press "Stop Log" from the Logging Menu. - a.
+Note: If the ignition is turned off while a data log is running it will not save the datalog.
+User MUST turn the datalog off before turning the engine off. - b.
 Note: Data log is not able to be viewed from the 3.5" TSLCD.
 Data log will not show up in the menu if Files Icon is pressed.
 Datalog will be able to be viewed from the SD card and the Sniper EFI Software on a PC.